wladimirgrf/notifications-service/README.md

 ## 🌍 Ecosystem

-Below the technologies, used to build this API:
+Below the technologies, used to build this Microservice:

 |                      Name                                   |                         Status                          |
 |:-----------------------------------------------------------:|:-------------------------------------------------------:|